MeiSanderson/spatialProject_counterMap/README.md

 ## Overview
 ### Project Description
 This project investigates the structural and social accessibility of public benches in Aarhus municipality, Denmark, through the lens of hostile architecture and counter-mapping.
 Using bench data from OpenStreetMap and road traffic noise data from Miljøstyrelsen, benches are classified as hostile, non-hostile, or sleep-friendly on the basis of their design features and acoustic environment — with particular attention to their accessibility for people experiencing rough sleeping.
-A counter map hosted on our ShinyApp is proposed as a proof-of-concept for making visible the spatial realities that conventional cartographic data leaves unrecorded.
+A counter-map hosted on our ShinyApp is proposed as a proof-of-concept for making visible the spatial realities that conventional cartographic data leaves unrecorded.
 The project is developed as part of the Spatial Analytics course within the bachelor-level elective Cultural Data Science at Aarhus University.

 ### Repository Structure
 ```